brittanybelle/wpf-surfaceplot3d/docs/index.rst

 This project is organized using `Github <https://github.com/brittanywelsh/wpf-surfaceplot3d>`_.

-- Please report all bugs, feature requests, and other issues through the `Issue Tracker <https://github.com/brittanywelsh/wpf-surfaceplot3d/issues>`_.
+- Please report all bugs, feature requests, and other issues through the `issue tracker <https://github.com/brittanywelsh/wpf-surfaceplot3d/issues>`_.
 - Feel free to add your thoughts to the `project wiki <https://github.com/brittanywelsh/wpf-surfaceplot3d/wiki>`_!

 Contact